-With friendly greetings and may God bless you in the bonds of Christ our Saviour.
+With hearty greetings and may God bless you all.
+United in the bonds of Christ,

 A hearty greeting from

-Our deep thanks to: Dutch Seamen Society, Seamen's Centre Amsterdam, Global Recordings Network, Ark Mission, Evangelism Foreigners Service, The Bible Society, Pocket Testament League, Christian Aid Ministries, Operation Mobilization and other unnamed organizations, who all in their own specific way, contribute to do the job well.
-We are also very grateful for the wonderful cooperation with the Philippine seafarers mission:
+Our deep thanks to: “WIN-NL Seafarers’ Ministry”, Dutch Seamen Society, Seamen's Centre Amsterdam, Global Recordings Network, Ark Mission, Evangelism Foreigners Service, The Bible Society, Pocket Testament League, Christian Aid Ministries, Operation Mobilization and other unnamed organizations, who all in their own specific way, contribute to do the job well.